 Not only does cracked stonework cause concerns for the structural integrity of your building, it also opens up the potential for damp which brings on another host of problems, which we covered earlier.
 If you’re worried about rusty iron in your periodic property, contact a specialist who will be able to carry out a survey and advise you further.

 If you’re worried about mould, undetected leaks, lead paint removal or hazardous environments left by pests and birds in your property, don’t hesitate to contact us.
-Our highly experienced advisors are on hand to give you all the guidance that you need.
+Our highly experienced advisers are on hand to give you all the guidance that you need.